 - (b) the encouragement and facilitation of compliance with the core principles and other regulatory requirements,

-- (c) control of firms1 that represent a risk to the public or the core principles,
+- (c) control of firms 2 that represent a risk to the public or the core principles,

 - (d) removal of those who represent a serious risk to the public.

 Proportionate and targeted enforcement contributes to the achievement of these outcomes.
 For example:

 - robust and publicised enforcement action on priority issues improves standards and deters lack of integrity,